SCEDC/tutorials/pds-lambda-docker/README.md

     aws s3 ls s3://YOUROUTPUTBUCKET/
     ````

-to see that it now has decimated in it.
+to see that it now contains decimated waveforms.

 ![Output file in S3](graphics/Lambda_results.png)